mathebuddy/smoke/README.md

 - chatbot (that asks randomized questions) is not yet present
 - "events" are not yet gamified

-## Implemented, but not yet visible online
+## Implemented, but not yet online

-(list is currently empty)
+- bullet points in itemize lists are rendered vertically too high

 ## Fixed (only items since announcement on 27 June 20:00) - NEWEST FIRST